ManifoldRG/.github/profile/README.md

 Manifold is a new kind of research organization conducting large-scale, moonshot foundational and applied science and technology research.
 We select research directions based on their potential for real world impact, not solely academic output.
 Notably, we work in a hyper concentrated and network driven way.

 ## Our Research Directions
-Check out our website for more information on our current research! https://www.manifoldrg.com/research/
+Check out our website for more information on our current research: https://www.manifoldrg.com/research/

 ## Some of our Research Products, Outputs and Demos